-TA's/ keyworkers have a regular opportunity to meet with management or ToD and also performance management session with feedback on their groups and teaching.
+TA's/ keyworkers have a regular opportunity to meet with SENDCo or ToD and also performance management sessions with feedback on their groups and teaching.
 Regular liaison between all teaching staff to evaluate strategies used for lesson planning ensures continuity and progression for all pupils as well as those with SEND.
 Half-termly Team around the Child (TAC) meetings.
-RON annual review meetings.
+RON Annual Review meetings.

-How children and young people with SEND are enabled to engage in activities available with children and young people in school who do not have SEND
+How children and young people with SEND are enabled to engage in activities available with children and young people in school who do not have SEND accordance with current policy and guidelines.

-At St Clement's School we want all our children to participate in all activities wherever possible.
-We adapt our risk assessments so that all children can participate safely , in accordance with current policy and guidelines.
 We take special care to ensure that all our children are feeling emotionally secure to participate in these different activities.
 All extra-curricular clubs and activities are available for all pupils, including our school performances and Morning Club.

+At St Clement's School we want all of our children to participate in all activities wherever possible.
+We adapt our risk assessments so that all children can participate safely, in

-A one night residential trip is offered to all pupils in Year 4 and a residential trip to France is organised for Year 5 .
-The individual needs of out SEND students are discussed with parents, teacher and the child before each individual trip and appropriate accommodations are made.
+A one night residential trip is offered to all pupils in Year 4 and a residential trip to France is organised for Year 5.
+The individual needs of our SEND students are discussed with parents, teacher and the child before each individual trip and appropriate accommodations are made.
 There are a number of school and class visits organised throughout the year.
 These are also all risk assessed so that appropriate accommodations are made.